Disease Guide ·Parvovirus ·2026

 Vaccination vs Treatment Coverage

-Parvo vaccination is preventive care — only covered by wellness add-on plans, not standard illness/accident policies.
-If your unvaccinated puppy gets parvo, most policies still cover treatment (it's not excluded for being preventable).
-However, some policies require proof of age-appropriate vaccinations.
+Parvo vaccination is preventive care - only covered by wellness add-ons, not standard illness/accident policies.
+If your unvaccinated puppy gets parvo, most policies still cover treatment.
+Some policies require proof of age-appropriate vaccinations.

 🇺🇸 US Pet Insurance Guide